cpchalk/gpcheckx/README.md

 ./bin/gpcheckx -geo -ve f46

-# Using diagonals to build the correct word acceptor.
+# Using diagonals to build a 'small' word acceptor.
 It has been observed that, in nearly every case, the complete set of word differences of an automatic group consists of so called 'diagonal' word differences.
-If two word differences wd1 and wd2 satisfy the equation wd2=g1^-1wd1g2, for some generators g1, g2, then the word g1^-1wd1 is called a diagonal of wd1.
-This leads to the following procedure for calculating the word acceptor of such automatic groups.
+If two word differences wd1 and wd2 satisfy the equation wd2=g1^-1wd1g2, for some generators g1, g2,
+then the word g1^-1wd1 is called a diagonal of wd1.
+This observation leads to considering the following procedure for extracting new word differences .
+The aim with this procedure is to produce a word acceptor with a sufficiently small number of states so that it can then be used in the more memory intensive processes shown in the examples above  (for example calling gpcheckx with the -p option) to extract more word differences.

 S0.
 Run kbprog for a short time to improve the likelihood that all calculated word differences contained in gpname.diff2